PeterMyrobot/Slide-Puzzle-Game-on-Swift/README.md

 AlertController: To tell user they solve this problem, and allows them to restart the game.

 Arc4random_uniform: To create a random array as a problem.

+#About the problem is solvable or not

+I found a web site discuss with this quition, https://www.cs.bham.ac.uk/~mdr/teaching/modules04/java2/TilesSolvability.html

+The formula says:

+If the grid width is odd, then the number of inversions in a solvable situation is even.

+If the grid width is even, and the blank is on an even row counting from the bottom (second-last, fourth-last etc), then the number of inversions in a solvable situation is odd.

+If the grid width is even, and the blank is on an odd row counting from the bottom (last, third-last, fifth-last etc) then the number of inversions in a solvable situation is even.

+So I use the formula above to check the random array I generate is solvable or not.